wwwjk366/think.data.science/content/post/preprocess-your-text-for-NLP-models-cleaner/index.md

 ## Motivation

-Well, it all start with one of my favorite tweets from 2013:
+Well, I think it all start with one of my favorite tweets from 2013:

 <blockquote class="twitter-tweet" data-lang="en"><p lang="en" dir="ltr">In Data Science, 80% of time spent prepare data, 20% of time spent complain about need for prepare data.</p>&mdash; Big Data Borat (@BigDataBorat) <a href="https://twitter.com/BigDataBorat/status/306596352991830016?ref_src=twsrc%5Etfw">February 27, 2013</a></blockquote>